Authentication Source: https://novita.ai/docs/api-reference/basic-authentication The `Novita AI` API uses API keys in the `request headers` to authenticate requests. You can view and manage your API keys in [settings page](https://novita.ai/settings#key-management?utm_source=getstarted). ```js { "Au

 Enum: `private`

 Docker image address for instance startup.
 Startup command for the instance.
 Root filesystem storage (GB).
-Local volume storage (GB).
-Local volume mount path.
 Exposed port settings.
 Exposed port types.

 Enum: `http`, `tcp`